awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/project-owner-getting-started.md

 ## Exploring project assets and their data<a name="project-owner-exploring-assets"></a>

-You can explore the list of assets to which you have access to view their properties, and compare properties between two assets\.
+You can explore the list of assets to which you have access to view their properties\.
 If you need additional assets in your project, you must contact your portal administrator\.

 **Note**
 As a project owner, you can view only those assets that are contained in projects to which you have access\.